 - Step-by-step guide to copyright in images online

 - How to settle an infringement demand letter

 - Demand Letters for Copyright Infringement and Photos: How to Respond (and How to Avoid them in the First Place)

-From claiming your listing, setting the correct categories to optimising for local SEO
+In this Google My Business walkthrough Ben covers everything from claiming your listing, setting the correct categories to optimising for SEO

 Why use Google My Business (GMB)

 - Only way to get into the local pack

 - Get a knowledge panel Collect reviews

 - Control of your map listing – Anyone with a Google account could: suggest an edit, post photos, ask awkward questions

 Screen-share of Google My businessCreating/claiming a listing